alaminuixd/basic-blog/README.md

 ## Mongoose Configuration

 1. Create a new `.env` file in your project root directory.
-2. Replace `your.connection.string` with your MongoDB connection string in the following line:
+2. Copy the following line into the `.env` file.

    ```bash
    MONGO_URI=your.connection.string
    ```

+3. Replace `your.connection.string` with your MongoDB connection string in the following line:
-3. Save this code in your `.env` file.
+4. Save the `.env` file.

 ## Connect to the Database and Run the Server